Reporting the death of a member

 How to report the death of an RPS member

-If the member had stopped paying into their pension before they died, or had stopped working and was receiving their pension, you need to report their death to us.
+If the member had stopped paying in to their pension before they died, or had stopped working and was receiving their pension, please tell us by:

 light-bulb